James-Calvin/Pink-Urn/README.md

 # Pink Urn

-The **Pink Urn** is a specialized probability urn model that improves the consistency of random event distributions, such as those found in MMO games.
-It transforms a simple constant probability event model into a negative hypergeometric distribution, which helps smooth out streaks of successes and failures, creating a more balanced player experience.
+The **Pink Urn** is a "luck normalization" technique.
+It uses specialized probability urn model that improves the consistency of random event distributions, such as those found in MMO games.
+It transforms a simple constant probability event model into a negative hypergeometric distribution, which helps smooth out streaks of successes and failures, creating a more consistent player experience all based on a simple probability.

 ## How It Works